 Read time: 7 to 8 minutes

-Saving more helps, but there are other factors, too.
-In this article, discover how you can get ahead with a few easy steps.
+Saving more can help, but there are other factors too.
+In this article, we’ll share suggestions you can use to build wealth.

 Given its advantages, it’s surprising that only about 14% of workers save the maximum allowed by law in their plan.
-Even among those making more than $100,000, only about one-third contribute all they are allowed.**
+Even among those making more than $100,000, only about one-third contribute the maximum allowed.*

 Open the back door to a Roth IRA